dahmanrb/cs552-testbench-tutorial/README.md

 ### Writing the testbench:
 Create a new file in this directory, called `tb_decoder24.v`.
 As with all other Verilog designs, we will start by creating a new module and giving it a name.

+## Further Practice Writing Testbenches
+Now that you know how to write a testbench from the provided example for the decoder, write a testbench for the module defined in `foo.v`.
+In the source file, there is a truth table that is supposed to  describe the operation of the module.
+The goal is to determine which inputs cause the module to fail.